Silicone Rubber Keypad Design Guide

 Be consistent with your measurement units.
 Stick with either the imperial (inches) or metric (meters) units, and always label the units on the top of your drawings.
 If you decide to go with metric units, be consistent here as well, don’t use “cm” and “mm” in the same drawing.
 Write 100mm instead of 10cm.

 Imperial units are more common in North American regions, but metric units are easier to define.
-Silicone or rubber keypad designs have very thin profiles,s and inches are not ideal for measuring such small dimensions.
+Silicone or rubber keypad designs have very thin profiles, and inches are not ideal for measuring such small dimensions.

 • Dimensional Tolerance

-Tolerances are present in every industry.
+Tolerance is present in every industry.
 It is an unfortunate and unavoidable part of manufacturing.
 Rubber keypad designs will have a standard tolerance of 1%.
 For a 10mm wide design, the final product width can vary between 9.9mm to 10.1mm.

 Luckily 1% dimensional tolerance is excellent for most applications.
 But if your particular application requires even better tolerances.
 Be mindful of the fact that manufacturers do offer tighter tolerances but at a cost premium.